Evenandjust/Tank-Game/README.md

 # Tank-Game

-A simplified version of tank game implemented using Java.
+A simplified version of tank game implemented using Java with reference to an online course.
 (Updates Continued...)